Umm al-Khair, Hebron

-Umm al-Khair (أم الخير) is a Palestinian village located in the Hebron Governorate of the southern West Bank.
-It is inhabited by five families, roughly 70 people.
+Umm al-Khair (أم الخير) is a Palestinian village located in the Hebron Governorate of the State of Palestine, in the southern West Bank.
+It was inhabited by five families, roughly 70 people, in 2008.
+By 2017, the population of the village was 686.
+The village is engulfed by the Israeli illegal settlement of Carmel.

 History

-In 1883, the PEF's Survey of Western Palestine noted "piles of stones" at Rujm Umm Kheir.
+In 1883, the PEF's Survey of Western Palestine noted "piles of stones" at Rujm Umm Kheir (rujm standing for 'cairn').

 The Palestinian villagers settled there several decades ago, after Israel expelled them from the Arad desert, and purchased the land from residents in the Palestinian village of Yatta.

 In the wake of the 1948 War, and after the 1949 Armistice Agreements, Umm al-Khair came under Jordanian rule.

 During the Six-Day War in 1967, Umm al-Khair came under Israeli occupation.

-According to David Shulman, the nearby settlement, Carmel, lies on lands confiscated from the Bedouin of that village.
+According to David Shulman, the nearby settlement, Carmel, lies on lands confiscated from the Bedouins of that village.